jtanx/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 up in the :ref:`script menu <filemenu.ScriptMenu>`.
 Each entry has two things associated with it, the menu name and a script file.
-The menu name will be the name of this entry inside the script menu, and the :doc:`script file <scripting>` will be the filename of the file to be invoked.
+The menu name will be the name of this entry inside the script menu, and the :doc:`script file </scripting/scripting>` will be the filename of the file to be invoked.
 The "..." button allows you to browse for script files, which I think have extension .pe (but which can have whatever extension you prefer if you don't like my conventions).